How to invest in your 60s

 3. Multi-asset fund

-Investing in a multi-asset fund is another easy option that’s popular with older investors.
-It allows you to blend different types of investments, giving you a ready-made portfolio to match your investing risk.
+Multi-asset funds are another easy option for older investors.
+They allow you to blend different types of investments within one fund, giving you a ready-made portfolio to match your investing risk.

 Keeping a balance of equities and bonds in your portfolio can give you the best of both worlds - the growth potential of equities alongside the slow and steady growth of bonds.